Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 Again, this has been the plan for months.
 Two things, though, crippled the ability of the plan to work.

-The first was Trump's own ineptitude.
-His insistences that he'd only lose through fraud and that mail-in ballots were rife with fraud set expectations that he'd try this.
+The first was Trump’s own ineptitude.
+His insistences that he would lose only through fraud and that mail-in ballots were rife with fraud set expectations that he would try this.
 Then, the second problem: Biden did slightly too well.
-Having states like Georgia be up in the air and having Fox News — Fox News! — call Arizona for Biden forced Trump into the position of appearing to be behind.
+Having states such as Georgia be up in the air and having Fox News — Fox News! — call Arizona for Biden forced Trump into the position of appearing to be behind.
 As any political observer learned during the fight over the 2000 election, being perceived as trailing makes it much harder to argue that you deserve to be the winner.
 No wonder Trump and his team went ballistic at their favorite cable-news network.

-Trump allies go along with all of this because it preserves their power.
-Trump's base goes along with it because they believe him.
-And that's what makes all of this so dangerous.
+Trump’s allies go along with all of this because it preserves their power.
+Trump’s base goes along with it because they believe him.
+And that’s what makes all of this so dangerous.

-Sure, it's dangerous to democracy broadly to have a president dishonestly attack the democratic process.
-But it's acutely dangerous to leverage the trust of fervent supporters in an effort to hold power.
-Back in August, I wrote about how the combination of Trump's lies about fraud and polling meant that his supporters might not accept results of a fair election — and that they might, as a result, attempt to intercede in vote-counting.
+Sure, it’s dangerous to democracy broadly to have a president dishonestly attack the democratic process.
+But it’s acutely dangerous to leverage the trust of fervent supporters in an effort to hold power.
+Back in August, I wrote about how the combination of Trump’s disinformation about fraud and polling meant that his supporters might not accept results of a fair election — and that they might, as a result, attempt to intercede in vote-counting.
 So they have, with Trump adding encouragement on Thursday night.

 Since Jan.
-20, 2017, the day of his inauguration, Trump's priorities as president have been obvious.
+20, 2017, the day of his inauguration, Trump’s priorities as president have been obvious.
 His focus on his base and his own interests over those of Americans who voted against him has been explicit.
-His jingoism hasn't masked his indifference to the systems and history which undergird the United States government and people.
+His jingoism hasn’t masked his indifference to the systems and history that undergird the United States government and people.

 Should anyone have not picked up on all of that, though, he made it clear on Thursday.
 The most important thing to Trump is maintaining power, not the stability of the country or the American experiment.
 Worse, he wrapped his self-serving arguments in the verbiage of defending the nation.

 It was a historic speech, truly, in the way that Dred Scott v.
 Sandford is historic.
-It was commentary which will be studied for years, just as the Oval Office recordings of Richard Nixon are studied.
+It was commentary that will be studied for years, just as the Oval Office recordings of Richard Nixon are studied.